lucvanbraekel/split_flac/README.md

 ## Contributing

 Issues and pull requests welcome!
-This script was created to solve a common problem in digital music archiving.
+This script was created to solve a common problem in digital music archiving and is compatible with FLAC+CUE files created by EAC, dBpoweramp, Whipper, Rip Station, and other popular ripping software.

 ## Alternative Names Considered